gtn/moodle-block_exaaichat/README.md

 ---

-### 💬 Custom User Messages with Dynamic Placeholders
+### 💬 Custom Source of Truth with Dynamic Placeholders

 Each chat instance can define a custom initial message to send to the AI, supporting dynamic user/course-based placeholders.